 Figure 1: A variety of complementary approaches will be used to derive structure-functional relationships for lncRNAs and nuclear protein complexes involved in transcription regulation.

-The Marcia group will use structural biology and biophysical approaches to study the molecular interactions between long non-coding RNAs (lncRNAs) and nuclear proteins and how their complexes regulate gene expression processes.
+The Marcia group uses integrated cell biology and biophysical approaches to study the molecular interactions between long non-coding RNAs (lncRNAs) and nuclear proteins, and how their complexes regulate gene expression.

 Previous and current research

 My group studies the molecular mechanism of mammalian lncRNAs involved in gene expression regulation during development and in response to environmental stress.
 We are particularly interested in how lncRNAs fold into discrete secondary and tertiary structures and how these structures determine cellular functions in association with regulatory proteins, such as chromatin remodeling enzymes and transcription factors.

 While we primarily use biochemical approaches, such as SHAPE and HRF probing, in combination with state-of-the-art biophysical methods, such as X-ray crystallography, cryo-electron microscopy, small angle scattering, atomic force microscopy, and NMR, we also crucially integrate these in vitro studies with in vivo functional assays, such as gene expression and cell cycle analysis (Figure 1).